05

 Includes Rural Hall, Tobaccoville, Belews Creek & more

 Energy decisions are being made for you, not by you.
-The coal plant near your home just got extended to 2040.
-Duke Energy filed for a nuclear permit in your county.
-And thanks to a new law, they can charge you for construction before a single watt is generated.
+Coal plant extended to 2040.
+Duke filed for nuclear permit.
+They can charge you before a watt is generated.

 What's happening to you